kimbrow-slice/WHOIS-Master/README.md

 # WHOIS Lookup

-The goal of this project is to create an application that will display IP and Domain information using one or more WHOIS APIs that is comprised of a Frontend built with React and Backend created with Node
+The goal of this project is to create an application that will display IP and Domain information using one or more WHOIS APIs that is comprised of a Frontend built with React and Backend created with Node.

 ## MVP
 Frontend completed with React.